Healthy Homes Assessment Heretaunga

 Home Assessments Heretaunga for Rental Properties

-There are a myriad of concerns to be able to examine when conducting the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are many things to look over in the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
 The most common are:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us today and book your rental property home assessment.
+The repercussions of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be extremely costly for landlords and property managers.
+For expert guidance, contact us today to schedule your rental properties house assessment.

 home assessments for rental properties